fEst1ck/path-cov-instr/README.md

   Although our pass delegates atomic updates to a runtime helper, LLVM provides APIs (such as `CreateAtomicRMW`) for generating atomic instructions directly in IR if inline atomic operations are desired.

 - **File I/O:**
-  To output CFG information, the pass uses `raw_fd_ostream` to write a JSON file (`cfg.json`) containing each function’s entry block and exit blocks.
+  To output CFG information, the pass uses `raw_fd_ostream` to write a JSON file (`cfg.json`) containing each function's entry block and exit blocks.

 Understanding these LLVM concepts and APIs helps in grasping the design and implementation of our instrumentation pass, and offers insights into how similar passes can be developed and extended.